 If permits are granted, I agree to conform to all ordinances and laws of the State of North Carolina regulating such work and the specifications of plans submitted.
 I hereby state that foregoing statements are accurate and correct to the best of my knowledge.
 Permit subject to revocation if false information is provided.

-11/28/2022 .
+Janet Otani 11/28/2022 .

 Signature of Owner or Owner’s Agent Date